sink-archive/ASCIIvid/README.md

 ## Modern, efficient, versatile ASCII art image and video storage formats

 You have reached the home of ASCIIvid and ASCIIimg.
+File formats for ASCII art images and video thought up by some random person on the internet one evening.
 To read the current draft of the spec click [here](https://github.com/cainy-a/ASCIIvid/blob/master/spec.md).

 ## Modern